-Whenever the IRS sends a notice or writes to your PTA, always answer immediately.
-If a number is provided to contact them regarding the notice, call them immediately and follow-up with written correspondence as requested.
+Always answer immediately whenever the IRS sends a notice or writes to your PTA.
+If a number is provided to contact them regarding the notice, call them immediately and follow up with written correspondence as requested.
 Never ignore an IRS notice, penalty or inquiry.
 Keep copies of all correspondence.
 It is good practice to send written responses, certified mail, with confirmation of receipt.
-When mailing a response to an IRS notice or penalty, note on the certified mail receipt what is inside the envelope?
-For example: Amended 2021 990EZ and Schedule A, G, and O. This also gives proof of what you actually mailed.
+When mailing a response to an IRS notice or penalty, note what is inside the envelope on the certified mail receipt.
+For example: Amended 2022 990EZ and Schedule A, G, and O. This also proves what you mailed.

-The IRS and Florida PTA both REQUIRE each local unit chartered under Florida PTA to provide a complete, signed and dated copy of their filed 990, including all schedules and attachments.
+The IRS and Florida PTA both REQUIRE each local unit chartered under Florida PTA to provide a complete, signed, dated copy of their filed 990, including all schedules and attachments.

-If you are filing the 990N (e-Postcard) you are required to forward a copy of the IRS filing receipt showing the filing status as "accepted" immediately upon completion to Florida PTA.
+If you are filing the 990N (e-Postcard), you must forward a copy of the IRS filing receipt showing the filing status as "accepted" immediately upon completion to Florida PTA.
 Via U.S. Mail (1747 Orlando Central Parkway, Orlando 32809); via FAX: 407-240-9577 or by email to: 990@floridapta.org.